 Thus, FARO Aviation suggests replacing the leather air seals with gel ear seals from FARO.

-According to the users, the FARO G2 headset gel ear seals by FARO Aviation work wonders in reducing ambient noise.
+According to the users, the FARO G2 headset gel ear seals by FARO Aviation wonderfully reduce ambient noise.

 The biggest drawback is the active noise reduction consumes a significant battery charge.
-Some claims that a dual battery doesn’t last more than 3 hours.
+Some claim that a dual battery doesn’t last more than 3 hours.

 So, if you are purchasing this headset, you must consider that you can’t use this headset for a long time with active noise reduction as the batteries dry up quickly.

 Secondly, if you buy this headset, buy gel ear seals to replace the leather ear seals for this headset to reduce passive noise to its full potential.
 It would be best for a pilot that intends only to get a private pilot license.